chingu-voyage3/toucans-05/README.md

 -As a user I want the search bar beneath the logo.
 -As a user I want the links to float to the left and login/signup to float right.
 -As a user I want the color scheme on the page to include dark blues, gold, and black.
+-As a user I want a  black background with gold shadow.